sirselim/bootNet/README.md

 This update adds a parallel version of the bootNet function to utalise multiple cores if available.

-**WARNING:** be aware of the amount of available system RAM when using `bootNet.parallel()`, if the data set is large even running across 4-8 cores will quickly utalise many GB of RAM - **you have been warned!**
+**WARNING:** be aware of the amount of available system RAM when using `bootNet.parallel()`, if the data set is large even running across 4-8 cores will quickly utalise many GB of RAM - **you have been warned!**  Some real-world usage metrics across different Linux systems are provided below.

 ## Example usage: